Executive Vice President

-In 1998, he founded Trophy Investments, bringing his multi-disciplinary background to bear on various investment and development projects.
-Included were grocery-anchored and strip shopping centers, office buildings, a self-storage facility, industrial and medical office buildings, specialty hospitals, various tracts of commercial land and the redevelopment of a 270,000 square foot mixed-use project.
+In 1998, David founded Trophy Investments, using his multi-disciplinary background to invest and develop various projects.
+Included were grocery-anchored and strip shopping centers, office buildings, a self-storage facility, industrial and medical office buildings, specialty hospitals, various tracts of commercial land and the redevelopment of a 28-acre, 270,000 square foot mixed use project in Fort Worth, Texas.

 Burgher graduated from Highland Park High School, the University of Texas and Birmingham Theological Seminary (Presbyterian).
 He is a licensed Real Estate Broker, State Certified Real Estate Appraiser and Property Tax Consultant.
 Various professional organizations with which he has been involved include the North Texas Commercial Association of Realtors, The Real Estate Council, and the International Council of Shopping Centers.

 Tremendously active in the communities of Dallas and Fort Worth, Burgher serves as a member of the Salesmanship Club of Dallas, Dallas Country Club and the Chancellor's Council for the University of Texas.
 He is founding board member of Dallas Real Estate Ministries, a founding member and deacon of Park Cities Presbyterian Church, and the founding teaching director for Community Bible Study (Central Dallas Evening class).